-Bill Suneson and I co-founded GradGuard nine-years ago with the mission to help protect the investment students and families making in higher education.
-Thanks to GradGuard’s collaboration with Allianz Global Assistance – it is now easier than ever before for college students and their families to receive valuable protection for the investment they make in a higher education.
+Bill Suneson and I co-founded GradGuard 10 years ago with the mission to help protect the investment students and families make in higher education.
+Thanks to GradGuard’s collaboration with Allianz Global Assistance – it is now easier than ever before for college students and their families to receive valuable protection for the investment they make in higher education.

-If you have a student in college you need to know what the refund policy of the school is and ask the school if they provide tuition insurance.
-Though today only about 250 colleges and universities offer tuition insurance, most school leaders surveyed agree, that it should be as convenient for families to protect a $30,000 or more investment in college as it is for consumers to protect a $300 vacation with travel insurance.
+If you have a student in college, you need to know what the refund policy of the school is and ask the school if they provide tuition insurance.
+Though today only about 300 colleges and universities offer tuition insurance, most school leaders surveyed agree that it should be as convenient for families to protect a $30,000 or more investment in college as it is for consumers to protect a $300 vacation with travel insurance.

 For good reason, according to the College Board’s 2017 Trends in College Pricing – the average published prices in 2017-18 including room and board are $36,420 for public institutions and $46,950 for private non-profit institutions.